Rigid body dynamics of diamagnetically levitating graphite resonators

 In conclusion, we experimentally study the rigid body motion of diamagnetically levitating resonators at different pressures.
 By levitating graphite plates above magnets we eliminate external mechanical effects, such that their dynamics is solely governed by magnetic field.
 The levitation height, resonance frequencies and $Q$s are measured as a function of plate size by laser Doppler vibrometry, and are modeled effectively using FEM simulations.
 In particular the $Q$ of the out-of-plane translational mode is found to increase significantly with reducing dimensions.
 Using simulations evidence is provided that this increase in $Q$ continues at smaller dimensions where $Q$ factors above 100 million might be attainable, making levitating diamagnetic resonators an interesting candidate for high-$Q$, low-noise oscillators and sensors.

 See the supplementary material for (S1) movies of the rigid body modes of a diamagnetically levitating resonator; (S2) simulation of the magnetic levitation height.

-This work is supported by the EMPIR program co-financed by the Participating States and from the European Union’s Horizon 2020 research and innovation program under Grant Agreements No. 785219 and 881603 (Graphene Flagship), and 802093 (ERC starting grant ENIGMA).
+This work was carried out under the 17FUN05 PhotOQuanT project, which has received funding from the EMPIR program, co-financed by the Participating States and the European Union’s Horizon 2020 research and innovation program.
+This work has also received funding from ERC starting grant ENIGMA (802093) and Graphene Flagship (881603).
 X.C acknowledges financial support from China Scholarship Council.

 The data that support the findings of this study are available from the corresponding author upon request.

 \onecolumngrid